MarioWindsor/vaswani-website/projects/presidio.md

 cover:
   background: /media/uploads/presidio_IMG_20161013_132043.jpg
 overview:
-  sub-heading: A stylish structure that’s brimming with energy,
+  sub-heading: A stylish structure that’s brimming with energy
   heading: Spacious Office Spaces
   description: >-
-    The project offers excellent cost advantages, considering the price and the location-one that’s right in the middle of the IT hub and offers great connectivity to all parts of the city.
+    The project offers excellent location-one that’s right in the middle of the IT hub and offers great connectivity to all parts of the city.

     A stylish structure that’s brimming with energy, Vaswani Presidio features spacious office spaces, aesthetic architecture and sustainable designs.
 Making sure every day at work is relaxing and comfortable.